 I was a solitary, sensitive and shy child, preferring to be alone with my books, art, animals and music.
 I would draw and paint incessantly and daydream about a world more gentle and beautiful.
 I always felt like an outsider-- that I didn't really fit in anywhere.
 Art became my refuge from the harsh realities, unjustness, and stressors of life that seemed to encroach faster than I liked as I grew into my teenage years.

 During college in the mid-1980's, I had the good fortune to take several art classes taught by the late Eileen Gilbert-Hill.
-She was very active in the Bay Area art scene, and she taught me to see that there were all kinds of ways to render a subject...painting wasn't just about copying what I saw in front of me-- true creativity begins and ends with imagination and a vision.
+She was very active in the Bay Area art scene, and she taught me to see that there were all kinds of ways to render a subject...painting wasn't just about copying what I saw in front of me-- true creativity begins with imagination and a vision.
 I learned the fundamental rudiments of drawing and painting, but when I reached a certain technical level, I was no longer content to work in the formulized style of representational painting.
 Anyone can copy...but it takes courage and a fire in the soul-- a desire and passion to imagine and inject a blank canvas with memory, feelings, logic, and intelligence.

 In addition to painting, I am also an avid photographer.
 I had my own darkroom when I was 15 years old-- back in the days of analog film and SLR cameras.
 Today I shoot mainly in digital, but I have a full darkroom set up in my studio.